Open banking - your transactions in untied

 Open banking is a standard that varies between banks

-All major banks and building societies are required to offer this.
-But the amount of data they share can vary - some may offer 18 months of transactions, others 7 years.
+All major banks and building societies are required to offer bank connections.
+But the amount of data they share can vary - some may offer 15 months of transactions, others 7 years.
 The way they share data can vary as well.
 We help it make sense to you.

 We can do this directly, but normally go via an aggregator

 We sometimes do this directly with banks.
 More commonly we use "aggregators" which are specialist companies that link to banks, and take steps to send the data to us in a consistent way.
 It costs us money to do this, but also saves us time.
-The main one we use is called Truelayer.
-We also have a relationship with Plaid.
+The main ones we use are TrueLayer and Plaid.

 When you connect your bank, you need to select to link all the accounts you want to bring into untied from that bank in one go.
 Otherwise if you link one, and then come back to link another, it may end up disconnecting the first one.